wkumari/draft-wkumari-dnsop-extended-error/README.md

    A good example of issues that would benefit by additional error information are errors caused by DNSSEC validation issues.
-When a stub resolver queries a DNSSEC bogus name (using a validating resolver), the stub resolver receives only a SERVFAIL in response.
-   Unfortunately, SERVFAIL is used to signal many sorts of DNS errors, and so the stub resolver simply asks the next configured DNS resolver.
-The result of trying the next resolver is one of two
-   outcomes: either the next resolver also validates, a SERVFAIL is returned again, and the user gets an (largely) incomprehensible error message; or the next resolver is not a validating resolver, and the user is returned a potentially harmful result.
+When a stub resolver queries a name which is DNSSEC bogus (using a validating resolver), the stub resolver receives only a SERVFAIL in response.
+Unfortunately, the SERVFAIL Response Code (RCODE) is used to signal many sorts of DNS errors, and so the stub resolvers only option is to ask the next configured DNS resolver.
+The result of trying the next resolver is one of two outcomes: either the next resolver also validates, and a SERVFAIL is returned again or the next resolver is not a validating resolver, and the user is returned a potentially harmful result.
+With an Extended DNS Error (EDE) option enclosed in the response message, the resolver is able to return a more descriptive reason as to why any failures happened, or add additional context to a message containing a NOERROR RCODE.

-   This document specifies a mechanism to extend DNS errors to provide additional information about the cause of the error.
-These extended error codes described in this document can be used by any system that sends DNS queries.
+   This document specifies a mechanism to extend DNS errors to provide additional information about the cause of an error.
+These extended DNS error codes described in this document and can be used by any system that sends DNS queries and receives a response containing an EDE option..
 Different codes are useful in different circumstances, and thus different systems (stub resolvers, recursive resolvers, and authoritative resolvers) might receive and use them.

+   This document does not allow or prohibit any particular extended error codes and information be matched with any particular RCODEs.
+   Some combinations of extended error codes and RCODEs may seem nonsensical (such as resolver-specific extended error codes in responses from authoritative servers), so systems interpreting the extended error codes MUST NOT assume that a combination will make sense.
+Receivers MUST be able to accept EDE codes and EXTRA-TEXT in all messages, including even those with a NOERROR RCODE.

+Kumari, et al.          Expires February 10, 2020               [Page 3]

+Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

 1.1.
 Requirements notation